LearnDSML/blog/_posts/2020-06-09-Regression-Explained.md

 The new term in the equation is the sum of squares of the coefficients (except the bias term) multiplied by the parameter lambda.
 Lambda = 0 is a super over-fit scenario and Lambda = Infinity brings down the problem to just single mean estimation.
 Optimizing Lambda is the task we need to solve looking at the trade-off between the prediction accuracy of training sample and prediction accuracy of the hold out sample.

+#### How can we choose the regularization parameter λ?
+If we choose lambda = 0 then we get back to the usual OLS estimates.
+If lambda is chosen to be very large then it will lead to underfitting.
+Thus it is highly important to determine a desirable value of lambda.To tackle this issue, we plot the parameter estimates against different values of lambda and select the minimum value of λ after which the parameters tend to stabilize.

 ### Ridge, Lasso and Elastic-Net Regression

 Ridge, LASSO and Elastic net algorithms work on same principle.
-They all try to penalize the Beta coefficients so that we can get the important variables (all in case of Ridge and few in case of LASSO).
+They all try to penalize the  coefficients so that we can get the important variables (all in case of Ridge and few in case of LASSO).
 They shrink the beta coefficient towards zero for unimportant variables.
 These techniques are well being used when we have more numbers of predictors/features than observations.
 The only difference between these 3 techniques are the alpha value.
 If you look into the formula you can find the important of alpha.

 Here lambda is the penalty coefficient and it’s free to take any allowed number while alpha is selected based on the model you want to try .